 Twisted bilayers of 2D materials, such as twisted bilayer graphene or heterostructures of transition metal dichalcogenides, have fascinating twist-angle-tunable properties, including flat electronic bands, moiré excitons or superconductivity.
 The Moiré-Twistronics workshop brings together experimentalists and theorists who work on this quickly growing field and aims to identify open challenges and new directions.
 The registration and abstract submission for the participation with posters is open and will be free for all Graphene Flagship partners.

 One of the biggest challenges the 2D materials faces to be adopted by this industry is the growth of material with a similar stability, reliability and defect density.
-In this workshop we will try to address and discuss the growth challenges.
+In this workshop we addressed and discussed these growth challenges.

 In this webinar, Luigi Colombo, retired TI Fellow and Adjunct Professor at the university of Texas at Dallas, will review a few examples of technology development, IP generation and technology transfer options in the semiconductor industry.
 He will also discuss the role of members of the ecosystem and the effect on technology development and transfer.